xilin1991/Large-scale-Multi-illumination-HR-Database-/README.md

 Please contact xilin1991@buaa.edu.cn for requests.

+By using the BUAA-MIHR database, you are recommended to cite the following paper:

 ## Citation
 L. Xi, W. Chen, C. Zhao, X. Wu and J. Wang,  "Image Enhancement for Remote Photoplethysmography in a Low-Light Environment," in 2020 15th IEEE International Conference on Automatic Face and Gesture Recognition (FG 2020) (FG), Buenos Aires, undefined, AR, 2020 pp. 485-491. \[[link](https://www.computer.org/csdl/proceedings-article/fg/2020/307900a485/1kecIBreNYk)\]